 - Try to play your games now and verify if the black screen problem persists or not.

-2. Update graphics drivers
+3. Update the graphics drivers

 - Restart your system in the end.

 The black screen might be caused by an outdated graphic driver or by a corrupted graphic driver file.
 If that’s the case, then you can fix this problem by updating your drivers.

 Problems with graphics card drivers can also cause games to crash on Windows 10.
 A full driver scan may be required to ensure all issues are resolved.

 - Right-click the Start button and select Device Manager.

 - Access your graphic drivers, right-click on each entry, and this time select Uninstall.

 - Next, click the Start button, type control panel, and click on Control Panel within the results.